-We continue to see a fundamental shift to more at-home use of our products driven by the consumer response to the COVID-19 pandemic.
+We have continued to see at-home use of our products remain strong driven by the consumer response to the COVID-19 pandemic.
 The duration and magnitude of the increased demand remains unknown, particularly as vaccine rollouts continue, and its ongoing impact on our operations may not be consistent with our experiences to date.
 At this time, we are unable to predict with any certainty the nature, timing or magnitude of any changes in future sales and/or earnings attributable to the impact of COVID-19 and efforts to reduce its spread.
-In addition, since the COVID-19 pandemic has been ongoing for over a year, quarterly results in 2021 will have comparisons against results in 2020 that benefited significantly from the shift to more at-home use of our products and related increases in demand, which may not be sustained in 2021.
+In addition, since the COVID-19 pandemic has been ongoing for over a year, quarterly results in 2021 have comparisons against results in 2020 that benefited significantly from the shift to more at-home use of our products and related increases in demand, which may not be sustained in 2021.